Process

 01.

-Heritage Appraisals charge the rate of $10.00 to $20.00 (per piece) for photograph analysis submitted through our portal or via email for review/consultation to determine the next steps in the process.
-This fee covers our time in preliminary research and proposal creation and is deducted from the appraisal service fee if the project is approved.
-The fee breakdown is as follows: $20.00 for the first piece and $10.00 for each piece after that.
-A custom bulk rate available for (large collections) which are bid per project.
+Heritage Appraisals charges a fee of $10.00 to $20.00 (per piece) for photograph analysis submitted through our portal or via email.
+This fee covers our time spent on preliminary research and proposal creation.
+If the project is approved this fee will be credited back towards that appraisal service.
+The fee structure is $20.00 for the first piece and $10.00 for each additional piece.
+For larger collections, we offer a custom bulk rate, which is quoted per project.

-* If the inventory is not necessary/requested or the client is unable to supply Heritage with the above information, then we would proceed right to step 3.
+*If the inventory is not necessary or if the client is unable to provide the requested information, we will proceed directly to step 3.

 inventory